NajmusAdib/Ai_Kana_Learning_Tool/README.md

 ## ✍️ Handwriting Practice

 - Draw the selected Kana character
-- Get real-time AI feedback on accuracy (experimental)
+- Get real-time AI feedback on accuracy
 - Works with mouse and touchscreen

 ## 🗣️ Voice Support

 Speech is generated using your browser’s built-in Japanese voice.
 Make sure:
-- You're using a browser with Japanese voice support (Chrome recommended)
+- You're using a browser with Japanese voice support
 - The voice is selected automatically on load

 ## 📦 Exporting/Embedding